 Segregated Witness Digital Signatures and Off-Chain Payments in Bitcoin

 We will study possibilities offered by new upgrades of bitcoin with Schnorr signatures.

 Prerequisites: COMPGA12, COMPGA03 intro to cryptography, good programming, maths.

 We will study what and how the attacker can learn about the transaction history in anonymous crypto currencies such as Monero and SDC.
 We will built software attacks, explore and visualize large data sets.

 Prerequisites: COMPGA12, some cryptography, good programming, visualization, working with large databases

 We will develop and implement an attack which consist of discovering a private key of a bitcoin wallet by a side channel attack on a standard PC/laptop or on a smart card.

 Prerequisites: COMPGA18 and COMPGA12, basic crypto, good programming skills, engineering background, statistics, operating systems, computer security.

-Bitcoin Crime Forensics and Study of Related randoms in SSL/TLS/X.509/PGP/TOR/Windows and Bitcoin and other crypto currencies
+Blockchain Forensics in Bitcoin and other crypto currencies